HNC in Mechanical Engineering - Full-time

 Course enquiry form

-You will follow the HNC in Mechanical Engineering which is designed to make sure you meet the varied needs of the industry.
-The aim of this HNC is to provide you with practical skills in advanced theories of mechanical engineering systems using the latest simulation and design software.
+The HNC in Mechanical Engineering is designed to make sure you meet the varied needs of the industry.
+It will provide you with practical skills in the advanced theories of mechanical engineering systems using the latest simulation and design software.
 You will study a variety of technical subjects including Statics and Strength of Materials, Materials Selection, Thermofluids and Computer-Aided Design (CAD).

 The subjects will be taught at a high level and will allow you to develop transferable skills which are essential for your future engineering career.

-Do you have any questions regarding this course?
-Please contact a member of our teaching staff:
+If you have any questions regarding this course then please contact the following member of our teaching staff: Charly.email@example.com

 What you will learn

 - Pneumatics and Hydraulics

 - Engineering Principles

 - Computer-Aided Draughting for Engineers